davibc90/cloudwalk_agents_swarm_challenge/README.md

     )
 ```

-* In ther request schema in the `routes/invoke_route.py` file, there is a field called "human_intervention" which flags if the current request is a response to address a human intervention interruption or a regular message coming from the user.
+* In ther request schema in the `routes/invoke_route.py` file, there is a field called "human_intervention_response" which flags if the current request is a response to address a human intervention interruption or a regular message coming from the user.
 ```python
         # Request schema
         class QueryRequest(BaseModel):